 Through a public-private partnership, the team has created one of the nation’s preeminent urban "Live, Work, Play" destinations.
 The Banks is expected to add $600 million in investment to the local economy, according to a recently conducted study.
 The development will create more than 1,000 net-new permanent jobs and already has attracted new national retailers and residents to Cincinnati.

 The Banks development is a central element of downtown Cincinnati’s riverfront revitalization.
-Spurred by $157 million in public infrastructure improvements, the joint venture team of Carter and The Dawson Company, along with capital partner, USAA Real Estate Company, is investing in more than $162 million in Phase I of development with x amount planned for Phase II, which will include an office building, hotel and additional residential components.
-Brining new money to Cincinnati through the purchase of local goods and services and hiring local workers, the operating impact of The Banks is beginning to occur, with retail establishments opening and new residents now living in Current at The Banks.
+Spurred by $157 million in public infrastructure improvements, the joint venture team of Carter and The Dawson Company, along with capital partner, USAA Real Estate Company, invested more than $162 million in Phase I of development with $69 million amount planned for Phase II, which will include additional retail and residential components.
+Bringing new money to Cincinnati through the purchase of local goods and services and hiring local workers, the operating impact of The Banks is beginning to occur, with retail establishments opening and new residents now living in Current at The Banks.
 By 2013, when Phase IA of The Banks is projected to be fully occupied and operational, the economic impact of operations is expected to be $276 million a year, resulting in a total economic impact of over $2.7 billion from 2011 through 2020.